a-9-k/WriteUps/_posts/2024-09-24-Cheese-CTF.md

 After further enumeration, I discovered that I have write access to the authorized_keys file in the .ssh directory.

+I generated my id_rsa.pub key and added it to the authorized_keys file on the victim machine.
 ```sh
 Attacker Machine